 I am a firm believer in talking things through with my kids.
-Not full-disclosure all the time, but sharing with my kids how Christmas would be different this year will be helpful and could hopefully avoid discouragement.
+Not full-disclosure all the time, but telling my kids Christmas would be different this year was helpful and could hopefully avoid discouragement.

 - So, one night my husband and I sat my kids down and said they can write their list to Santa and we will see what he brings them.
 (In our home Santa fills stockings and brings our kids one-two presents.)
 And then the rest of the presents under the tree from mom and dad would be presents for the whole family to enjoy.
 The reaction from our kids was a sense of panic, again not fully understanding the change we would be attempting this year.
 Overall, I believe as long as there are presents under the tree to open the kids won’t notice a difference.
 My pocketbook, however, will see a difference- which is another wonderful benefit of the minimalist Christmas.

-This is the first year we will attempt the Minimalist Christmas theory.
-I’m hoping through effort and perhaps even some failure we will have success balancing our needs vs wants around Christmas.
+This is the second year our family is doing a Minimalist Christmas.
+I’m thrilled with the laser focus my husband and I have choosing gifts for our family.
+And our kids enjoy the adventures that appear under the tree- but continue to gift throughout the year.
+I’m glad through our efforts and perhaps even some failures we will continue to have success balancing our needs vs wants around Christmas.
 I want my children to focus on making life-long memories that are worth more than the items that are long-forgotten on the toy shelf.

 Has anyone tried a Minimalist Christmas?
 What did you do?
 Share your tips below!